-Ojigkwanong (meaning “Morning Star” in Algonquin) is a hub for student activities throughout the year – academic study sessions and workshops, social gatherings, cultural events, visiting Elders and much more.
-Ojigkwanong includes a kitchenette, lounge and study space, computer lab and printer, telephone booth, Elder’s room and a study room.
-Click here to read about how Ojigkwanong got its name and what our logo means.
+The Ojigkwanong Centre (Ojigkwanong meaning “Morning Star” in Algonquin) is a hub for student activities throughout the year – academic study sessions and workshops, social gatherings, cultural events, visiting Elders and much more.
+The Ojigkwanong Centre includes a kitchenette, lounge and study space, computer lab, telephone booth, Elder’s room and a study room.
+Click here to read about how the Ojigkwanong Centre got its name and what our logo means.

 For many students this space is truly “a home away from home.”

-Ojigkwanong is staffed by the Centre for Aboriginal Culture and Education.
+The Ojigkwanong Centre is staffed by the Centre for Aboriginal Culture and Education.

 Location: 228 Paterson Hall

 Hours: Monday to Friday, 8:30 a.m. – 4:30 p.m.